 What is LPR and LSN?: Laryngopharyngeal Reflux Disease (LPR or airway reflux) develops when stomach acid, bile and pepsin travels up into your throat and beyond.
 These may irritate the mucus membranes of the upper airways causing microtrauma, inflammation, mucosal thickening, and increased awareness of our normal healthy, sticky, dry mucus.
 This may lead postnasal drip, globus sensation, throat clearing, cough and voice changes.
 Most also experience “heartburn and acid brash”, "regurgitation" or “indigestion”, but several patients do not have these complaints.
 Some of these symptoms may be caused by indirect injury from inflammation reflexes triggered by activation of the vagal nerve in the lower oesophagus.
 It is not entirely clear with the evidence currently available whether reflux of gastric contents above the oesophagus directly injures the larynx and sinonasal mucosa, whether reflux events cause vagally-mediated neuroinflammatory changes, or if it is a combination of both of these factors.
-Laryngeal sensory neuropathy (LSN) which may develop after a virus (postviral vagal neuropathy is an alternative diagnosis), toxin or trauma or unknown cause may, independent of reflux, trigger identical symptoms.
+Laryngeal sensory neuropathy (LSN) which may develop after a virus (post-viral vagal neuropathy is an alternative diagnosis), toxin or trauma or unknown cause may, independent of reflux, trigger identical symptoms.
 Both may exist together and obstructive sleep apnoea may worsen both.
 With careful treatment, it is usually reversible.

-- post-nasal drip, sensation of excessive mucus drainage down the back of the throat or excessive mucus
+- post-nasal drip, sensation of excessive mucus drainage down the back of the throat or "phlegm catching" in the throat

 - chronic cough